National Guard allowed back into Capitol complex after lawmakers erupt at banishment to parking garage - KION546

 Approximately 25,000 National Guard troops were called up from all 50 states, three territories and the District of Columbia because of heightened security concerns around the inauguration of President Joe Biden.
 Many used the café of the Dirksen Senate Office Building, just northwest of the Capitol, as a rest area to relax, charge phones and get wireless internet.
 But on Thursday afternoon, the guardsmen who spoke with CNN said they could no longer use the cafeteria and could only rest in the parking garage of the nearby Thurgood Marshall Judicial Center.

+Acting US Capitol Police chief Yogananda Pittman said Friday that the Capitol Police “did not instruct the National Guard to vacate the Capitol Building facilities,” with the “exception of specific times” on Inauguration Day when the swearing-in ceremonies were underway.

-The National Guard Bureau said earlier Thursday the troop relocation was temporary because Congress is in session.
+The National Guard Bureau, however, said earlier Thursday the troop relocation was temporary because Congress is in session.

 “The National Guard continues to assist and support the U.S. Capitol Police.
 As Congress is in session and increased foot traffic and business is being conducted, Capitol Police asked the troops to move their rest area.
 They were temporarily relocated to the Thurgood Marshall Judicial Center garage with heat and restroom facilities.
 We remain an agile and flexible force to provide for the safety and security of the Capitol and its surrounding areas,” the National Guard Bureau said in a statement.